 Accommodation activities have played an integral part of YMCA's activities around the world.
 Therefore, also in this building, built in 1907, accommodation and dining halls have taken place in the association's premises from the beginning.
 The Christian boarding house was given the name Hospiz, according to an example from corresponding YMCA traveller homes and hotels.
 In 1912, thanks to the expansion, already 60 rooms were used for accommodation purposes.
 In 1957, upon completion of the building at Vuorikatu 19, the number of hotel rooms increased significantly, to incorporate over 100 rooms and a restaurant.
 The building at Vuorikatu 17 experienced an extensive renovation during the 1980s, providing the conditions for diverse meeting and conference activities.
 The hotel operated under the Hospiz name until 1993, when the hotel company's name was changed to Hotel Arthur.
 The name concerns Professor Arthur Hjelt (18.10.1868-13.3.1931) who was one of Helsinki YMCA's founders and its chairperson for three decades, until his death.
-In the period 2006-07, 24 new comfort-rooms and the wonderful Sir Arthur Suite were completed on the 7th floor.
+In the period 2006-07, 24 new comfort rooms and the wonderful Sir Arthur Suite were completed on the 7th floor.
 At that time, the number of hotel rooms came to a total of 167.
 In 2011-2012, additional Art Nouveau style rooms were built on, among others, the 9th floor.
 In 2017 another dozen rooms were added to the accommodation portfolio, and the current number of rooms is 194.
 In 2018 hotel got 9 more rooms on the fifth floor and the total number of room is now 203.
 The hotel has 12 conference rooms of various sizes, with a total space for more than 500 people.

 Over the decades, the hotel has provided a comfortable home for travellers in the heart of Helsinki.
 For a long period of time, a regular guest of the hotel was, among others, the writer Aino Kallas, whose name now graces room no 543.
 Many other regular guests had their favourite room.
 Well known foreign guests include Bill Clinton, Arnold Schwarzenegger and Mathias Rust.